jlabusch/jiffy-to-tks/README.md

 Downloads Jiffy timesheet CSV files from Google Drive and turns them into Catalyst TKS files.

-This script will get slower and slower over time as your Google Drive trash fills up, because the `drive.children.list` API call includes trashed items, and we have to make a round trip for each child before we can tell whether it's trashed or not.
+This script moves processed files into the trash.
+Note that it will get slower and slower over time as your trash fills up, because the `drive.children.list` API call includes trashed items, and we have to make a round trip for each child before we can tell whether it's new or trashed.<br/>
 Just empty your trash if it gets too slow.

 ## Usage